 Dataverse is an open source web application to share, preserve, cite, explore, and analyze research data.
 It facilitates making data available to others, and allows you to replicate others' work more easily.
 Researchers, data authors, publishers, data distributors, and affiliated institutions all receive academic credit and web visibility.

 A Dataverse repository is the software installation, which then hosts multiple dataverses.
 Each dataverse contains datasets, and each dataset contains descriptive metadata and data files (including documentation and code that accompany the data).
 As an organizing method, dataverses may also contain other dataverses.
+See Gary King.
+2007.
+“An Introduction to the Dataverse Network as an Infrastructure for Data Sharing.”
+Sociological Methods and Research, 36, Pp. 173–199.

 The Strategic Goals